 Figure 10 shows the estimated effects of the GQ and the finished parts of the NS-EW (the network in Figure 5) at the level of Indian districts.
-The numbers represent the percentage gains from building the GQ and finished parts of the NS-EW.42 As expected, the effects are strongest along the paths of the newly built or upgraded highways.
-The largest beneficiaries had a 33 percent higher income level in 2009 than they would have had in the absence of the GQ and NS-EW.
-Although transport costs did not increase anywhere, there are some losers from the infrastructure investments, which is due to trade diversion.
+The numbers represent the percentage gains from building the GQ and finished parts of the NS-EW.52 As expected, the effects are strongest along the paths of the newly built or upgraded highways.
+The largest beneficiaries had a 33 percent higher light level in 2009 than they would have had in the absence of the GQ and NS-EW.
+This corresponds to an additional growth in GDP of 13.2 percent over the period from 2000 to 2009.
+Although transport costs did not increase anywhere (it is assumed that the GQ and the NS-EW were added to an otherwise unchanged transport network), there are some losers from the infrastructure investments, which is due to trade diversion.